monocle-h2020/camera_calibration/calibration/README.md

 The read noise map depends on ISO speed and is unique to each camera.
 Even two cameras of the same model do not share a read noise map.
 For this reason, a unique read noise map must be generated for each device.
 However, for many purposes this is not necessary as the inter-pixel differences in read noise are often relatively minor.
 In this case, a mean value may be used, which is derived from measurements.

-`readnoise.py` is used to generate a read noise map (read noise in each pixel).
-This is not used in the image calibration process, but can be used to characterise the noise response of a camera.
+## ISO speed normalisation

-`iso_normalisation.py` is used to generate a look-up table for normalising data taken at different ISO speeds.
+An ISO speed normalisation look-up table is generated using [iso_normalisation.py](iso_normalisation.py), based on image stacks taken at different ISO speeds.
 This is used to normalise data using the `spectacle` function `spectacle.calibrate.normalise_iso`.

+The ISO speed normalisation calibration requires a bias correction.
+This may be done using a bias map or a mean value, as described above.

 `dark_current.py` is used to generate a dark current map (dark current in each pixel).
 This can be corrected using the `spectacle` function `spectacle.calibrate.correct_dark_current`.